-The quality of the physical training and conditioning you do before Basic Underwater Demolition/SEAL (BUD/S) or Basic Crewmen Selection (BCS) will greatly affect your odds of successfully completing selection and avoiding injury.
-By looking at results of physical fitness assessments performed by candidates before selection begins (administered at the Naal Special Warfare (NSW) Preparatory Course or during NSW Orientation), we can determine the relationships between run and swim times, push-up and sit-up reps, and other performances to outcomes such as drop on request, medical or performance roll, or successfully completing training.
+The quality of the physical training and conditioning you do before Basic Underwater Demolition/SEAL (BUD/S) or Alpha Phase will greatly affect your odds of successfully completing selection and avoiding injury.
+By looking at results of physical fitness assessments performed by candidates before selection begins (administered at the Naval Special Warfare (NSW) Preparatory Course or during NSW Orientation), we can determine the relationships between run and swim times, push-up and sit-up reps, and other performances to outcomes such as drop on request, medical or performance roll, or successfully completing training.
 Simple statistics indicate which physical tests have the strongest relationships with completing selection and avoiding injury.

 Why is endurance such an important factor?
 Here are some possible answers.
 During the first few weeks of BUD/S, candidates perform multiple high-intensity evolutions, each of which is difficult, but stacked back-to-back-to back become an ultra-marathon of physical performance.
 Running performance alone may not be a crucial factor (after all, the pre-Hell Week 4-Mile Run standard is 32:00, and being able to run in 25:00 doesn’t get you extra credit).
 But being able to run very fast on a test such as 4 Miles is an indicator of overall endurance that affects the ability to successfully complete all portions of the selection curriculum.
 Better endurance also allows the maintenance of better technique during fatiguing activities (such as Log PT), reducing the risk of injury.
 Perhaps training for endurance influences diet and nutrition in ways that favor success and avoiding injury.